Migration Research Leaders' Syndicate

-IOM has invited the world’s leading migration researchers to join in sharing their expertise and knowledge in support of the 2018 global compact on safe, orderly and regular migration.
-We have designed the Syndicate to take into account a range of factors, including the ambitious timeframe set for the global compact for migration, the wealth of expertise of leading academic and applied researchers working on a wide range of migration topics, and the substantial body of migration research and analysis currently existing globally that could usefully support global compact for migration processes.
-With this in mind, we are asking Syndicate members to contribute in ways that reflect their leadership in migration research, their busy schedules and ongoing commitments.
+In 2017, IOM invited the world’s leading migration researchers to join in sharing their expertise and knowledge in support of the 2018 global compact on safe, orderly and regular migration.
+We designed the Syndicate to take into account a range of factors, including the ambitious timeframe set for the global compact for migration, the wealth of expertise of leading academic and applied researchers working on a wide range of migration topics, and the substantial body of migration research and analysis currently existing globally that could usefully support global compact for migration processes.
+With this in mind, we asked Syndicate members to contribute in ways that reflected their leadership in migration research, their busy schedules and ongoing commitments.

 MIGRATION RESEARCH LEADERS SYNDICATE - MEMBERS

 Papa Demba Fall’s recommended top three reads:

 - "Imagining Europe: Being Willing to Go Does not Necessarily Result in Taking the Necessary Steps" by Papa Demba Fall (2014)

 - "Migration and Development in the Sahel.
 Upon Lessons Learnt: How to Take Advantage of Mobility Better?" by Papa Demba Fall (2016)

 - "Des Francenabé aux Modou-Modou.
 L’émigration Sénégalaise Contemporaine" by Papa Demba Fall (2016)